Accra St. Lucia Dish

 Callaloo soup is made from a leafy spinach-like plant that is widely used for cooking in the Caribbean.
 The plant can be found in abundance, mainly in the rural areas of St Lucia.

 Callaloo soup is prepared a lot in local households.
-The dish is also trendy during festive times in St. Lucia like creole heritage month and national day.
+The dish is also trendy during festive times in St. Lucia, like Creole Heritage Month and National Day.
 You will also find it on the menu of many local St. Lucian restaurants and food stalls at the Castries market.

 5. Accra